rossaddison/yii2-house2house/README.md

 # yii2-house2house
-House to House Management Software eg. Cleaning Services, Delivery Services, Mobile Hairdressing
+# House to House Management Software eg. Cleaning Services, Delivery Services, Mobile Hairdressing

 Installation:
-Step 1: Clone the folders into your web directory making sure that your composer.json and vendor folder are on the same level.
+1. Step 1: Clone the folders into your web directory making sure that your composer.json and vendor folder are on the same level.
-Step 2: Install Composer from composer.org
+1. Step 2: Install Composer from composer.org
-Step 3: Using CLI (Command Line Interface), change your directory to C:\wamp64\www\yours\web which is where your composer.json
-        and the vendor folder is located.
+1. Step 3: Using CLI (Command Line Interface), change your directory to C:\wamp64\www\yours\web which is where your composer.json and the vendor folder is located.
-Step 4: Run the following command: composer update.
+1. Step 4: Run the following command: composer update.
 This will install the dependencies under composer.json into the vendor folder.

-**rwewdfasdfa**
-**sdfgsdfgsdfg**

-**Step 1
-Step 2
-Step 3**